 Retention: File with the associated program or administrative records.
 Communications not meeting the above criteria do not need to be filed and may be retained as needed.
 (OAR 166-150-0005(10)) Updated 01/08/2018

 Employee Time Records (CA1-013): Records documenting hours worked, leave hours accrued, and leave hours taken by office employees.
 Information usually includes employee name and social security number, hours worked, type and number of leave hours taken, total hours, dates, and related data.

 Retention: Retain 5 years.
 (MOAR 166-150-0155(3))

-Individual Employee Personnel Records (CA1-014): Records documenting the work history of non-volunteer individual employees.
+Individual Employee Personnel Records (CA1-014(a) and CA1-014(b)): Records documenting the work history of non-volunteer individual employees.
 Records may include original and subsequent employment applications, personnel actions, personnel information documents, combined turnaround sheets, employee history forms, resignations, discharges, certification lists, settlement agreements, recommendations and commendations, disciplinary actions, merit ratings, overtime information, performance evaluations, leave of absence requests, emergency notification form, bus pass information, resume, correspondence, and related records.

-Retention: Disciplinary actions: retain 3 years or as specified by union contract; all other records: retain 6 years after employee separation [individual employee personnel files will be weeded periodically as specified in Human Resources Division policy].
+Retention: CA1-014(a) Disciplinary actions: retain 3 years or as specified by union contract; CA1-014(b) All other records: retain 6 years after employee separation [individual employee personnel files will be weeded periodically as specified in Human Resources Division policy].
 (MOAR 166-150-0160(10))